ottery-app/oui/README.md

 <h3>UnorderedList</h3>
 <p>
-UnorderedList is used to display a list of items in a container while provinding an optional way to add new items.
+UnorderedList is used to display a list of items in a container while providing an optional way to add new items.
 If the onClick is excluded the option to add new items is not available.
 </p>

 <p align="center">